 The basic kitchen tea towel just doesn’t play ball.

 If you have a hard time styling napkins, check out this post on 5 Creative Ways To Use Napkins in Food Styling.

 Is that too harsh?
 Maybe.

-But really a gazillion accounts on IG with those same props.
+But really a gazillion accounts on IG have those same props.
 And guess what, all the images looks the same.

 There may be some exceptions to this.
-And I talk about those in those post on Must Have Props.
+And I can talk about these more.